Later AC100 mark 2s - 1966

 Serial number 1328 - currently in the USA

 Probably with its original speaker cab (two T1088s have the solder tags on the spokes of the; two on a board between the spokes - ie. early and late style).
 The logo is a replacement for the original, the ghost of which can be seen on the cloth, which has faded from black to brown.
-Inside the amp, there is no guard plate around the EL34s; the transformers have silver shrouds; and the preamp tagboard is short, both indicating that this AC100 was assembled by Triumph Electronics in Purley, rather than at Burndept in Erith.
+Inside the amp, there is no guard plate around the EL34s; the transformers have silver shrouds; and the preamp tagboard is short, both indicating that this AC100 was assembled by Triumph Electronics in Purley, rather than at the Burndept/Vox Works in Erith.
 There is no stamped chassis number.
 Thanks to Chris for the pictures.

 Serial number 1337 - currently in the UK

 Serial number plate attached to a small-box AC50 box with a late AC100 inside - probably built by Triumph, using left-over stock, after the official Vox/JMI run had come to an end.
 See the Triumph-made amps page.
-Another amp on that page has the number 1555.

 Serial number 1375 - whereabouts unknown